SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Streaming Metrics Source (StreamingMetrics)

-The equivalent of the Streaming Metrics Source is [the telegraf receiver with appropiate plugins][telegrafreceiver].
+The equivalent of the Streaming Metrics Source is [the telegraf receiver][telegrafreceiver] with appropiate plugins.
 More useful information can be found in [Streaming Metrics Source for Cloud Based Management](#streaming-metrics-source).

 | The Installed Collector Parameter | The OpenTelemetry Collector Key                                                                                 |